Sparse online variational Bayesian regression: Enhanced model

 \subsubsection{Large $p$ approximate method}

 In the case of large $p$ and/or $n\leq p$, the problem is different.
-It is preferable to directly confront the monolithic problem \eqref{eq:monolith} if it is possible, for example in case that $n<\infty$ is fixed and $X_n$ is sufficiently sparse and/or low-rank to allow the direct use of an iterative Krylov-type solver \cite{hestenes1952methods, saad1981krylov}.
+It is preferable to directly confront the monolithic problem \cref{eq:monolith} if it is possible, for example in case that $n<\infty$ is fixed and $X_n$ is sufficiently sparse and/or low-rank to allow the direct use of an iterative Krylov-type solver \cite{hestenes1952methods, saad1981krylov}.
 On the other hand, if this cannot be handled directly, then a sequential/online strategy can be adopted as follows.
-Suppose we have $\widehat{X}_{n-1} \in \bbR^{M\times p}$ s.t. $\bar X_{n-1}^T\bar X_{n-1} \approx \widehat{X}_{n-1}^T\widehat{X}_{n-1}$, so that

-The idea is to preserve a ``rank $M$ + diagonal'' type approximation, while effectively passing information forward in an online fashion.
-Recall equation \eqref{eq:KFR} and define